andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 reiterate, the most sample efficient systems that exist today _are learned_.

-Rob writes about the need for computational efficiency, he cites the brain using only 20W.
-This I think is a strange point, accurate LSTM speech recognition models use very little compute and can run effectively on mobile phones.
-Training these models may take a very large amount of compute, optimising their hyperparameters, even more.
+Rod writes about the need for computational efficiency, citing the brain using only 20W.
+I think this point avoids unpacking compute used in training vs deployment.
+For example, accurate LSTM speech recognition models use very little compute and can run effectively on mobile phones.
+Training these models may take a very large amount of compute, optimising their hyperparameters even more.
 But the deployed model is frugal.
 Isn't the total cost of this system when deployed on millions of phones still very good?
 Google's recent AlphaStar model runs on a single GPU when it's actually playing.
 Sure, training AlphaStar took a huge amount of power --- improve that!

 Rich Sutton isn't arguing for wasteful learning and search, he's calling on us to improve it.
 He _is_ saying we'll never be able to go back to hand-written StarCraft bots.
 Building a StarCraft bot that can rival AlphaStar with only a few hours of play would be a huge achievement